Oracle Identity Governance vs Saviynt comparison

 Find out what your peers are saying about Oracle Identity Governance vs. Saviynt and other solutions.
 Updated: March 2024.

-Oracle Identity Governance is ranked 10th in Identity Management (IM) with 66 reviews while Saviynt is ranked 4th in Identity Management (IM) with 20 reviews.
+Oracle Identity Governance is ranked 10th in Identity Management (IM) with 66 reviews while Saviynt is ranked 5th in Identity Management (IM) with 21 reviews.
 Oracle Identity Governance is rated 7.4, while Saviynt is rated 7.4.
 The top reviewer of Oracle Identity Governance writes "A scalable solution designed to meet the requirements of medium and large-sized companies".
-On the other hand, the top reviewer of Saviynt writes "Offers a good alerting system and integrates with SIEM solutions but main difficulty was the integration process".
-Oracle Identity Governance is most compared with SailPoint IdentityIQ, One Identity Manager, CyberArk Privileged Access Manager, Microsoft Identity Manager and ForgeRock, whereas Saviynt is most compared with SailPoint IdentityIQ, Microsoft Entra ID, CyberArk Privileged Access Manager, Okta Workforce Identity and PingID.
+On the other hand, the top reviewer of Saviynt writes "Used for IAM, IGA, MFA, SSO, and access management".
+Oracle Identity Governance is most compared with SailPoint IdentityIQ, One Identity Manager, CyberArk Privileged Access Manager, Microsoft Identity Manager and ForgeRock, whereas Saviynt is most compared with SailPoint IdentityIQ, Microsoft Entra ID, CyberArk Privileged Access Manager, Okta Workforce Identity and SAP Identity Management.
 See our Oracle Identity Governance vs. Saviynt report.

 See our list of best Identity Management (IM) vendors.